 This will lead to the nail gun not firing and only blowing air.
 Inadequate or excessive air pressure settings affect the hammer’s energy, resulting in nail defects.
 It is essential to understand the factors contributing to improper air pressure settings to prevent these issues.

-Excessive air pressure can cause shooting nails to penetrate too deeply, leading to wood cracking, while insufficient pressure makes it difficult for nails to pass through wood fibers.
+If air pressure is excessively high, it can result in nails penetrating too deeply, causing the wood to crack.
+Conversely, insufficient pressure makes it challenging for nails to effectively pass through the fibers of the wood.

 It is advisable to maintain the correct air pressure within the recommended range—typically between 70 and 120 psi .